 Additional Money-Saving Benefits of Going Wireless in Your Office

-Depending on your needs, you may eliminate the server room altogether, moving it into a small closet or even a mounted wall rack in a storage room, conference room, or even an office.
+Depending on your requirements, it may even be possible to eliminate the dedicated server room entirely, relocating it to a compact closet or utilizing wall-mounted racks in storage rooms, conference rooms, or even individual offices.

 AQUILA PRO TIP